Joe Niekro: Houston Astros

 He was Opening Day starter again for the 1983 season, going just three innings against the Dodgers while allowing six runs on eight hits in a 16–7 loss.
 He went 15-14 that year, having a 3.48 ERA while starting a league high 38 games and pitching 263.2 innings.
 His complete games pitched dropped from 16 to nine as he also led the league in wild pitches with 14 and faced a career-high 1,113 batters.
 He had 152 strikeouts and 101 walks (both higher from the year before).
 1984 began with another Opening Day start for Niekro, his fourth and last in a career.
 He went seven innings but allowed four runs on seven hits in a 4–2 loss to the Montreal Expos.
 In his penultimate year with the Astros, he went 16–12 with a 3.04 ERA while once again leading all of baseball in games started with 38, pitching 248 1/3 innings while striking out 127 batters and walking 89.
 It was the sixth and final time he faced 1,000 batters.

 1985 was a mixed year of benefits and downsides for Niekro.
 On June 9, he became the all-time winningest pitcher in Astros history, breaking a tie with Larry Dierker (137) by weaving a complete game shut out of the San Francisco Giants at the Astrodome while allowing just two hits.
 35 years later, he has held onto the record, as Roy Oswalt fell one win short of tying him for the record.
-On July 2, he won his 200th career game, throwing a complete game against the San Diego Padres while throwing seven innings and allowing two runs on six hits.
+On July 2, he won his 200th career game, throwing seven innings against the San Diego Padres and allowing two runs on six hits.
 Niekro went 9–12 with a 3.72 ERA in 213 innings before being traded.